-If you’ve been wondering where security practices and compliance requirements align and where they diverge, you’re not alone.
+You’re not alone if you’ve been wondering where security practices and compliance requirements align and where they diverge.
 Security and compliance have synergies, but they aren’t the same, and it can be challenging to tease them apart.
-When you are thinking about creating the strongest and most secure system for your organization’s and customers’ needs, you have to consider what protocol you must follow and whether compliance is enough to cover your needs.
+When considering constructing the strongest and most secure system for your organization’s and customer needs, you need to determine what protocol to follow and whether compliance is sufficient to meet your requirements.
 Read on to learn how to differentiate security vs. compliance, and how to use each to help your company best protect itself against cybersecurity threats and enhance its reputation with clients.

 What Is Security?

-Security refers to the systems and controls, both hardware and software, that protects your company’s assets from getting into the wrong hands, through a breach, leak, or cyber attack.
-From firewalls to strong password management tools to multi-factor authentication, security practices you implement are designed to prevent hackers and other threats from impacting your organization’s daily functioning and bottom line.
-Security tools also provide protocol for responding to a breach in a worst case scenario.
+Security refers to the systems and controls, both hardware and software, that protect your company’s assets from getting into the wrong hands, through a breach, leak, or cyber attack.
+From firewalls to strong password management tools to multi-factor authentication, your security practices are designed to prevent hackers and other cyber threats such as malware from impacting your organization’s daily functioning and bottom line.
+Security tools also provide a protocol for responding to a breach in a worst-case scenario.
 Here are some common categories for security tools:

-IT infrastructure is the organization of all of the components of your computing system – the hardware, software, Wi-Fi and internet connectivity, firewalls, servers, personal devices, data center and cloud computing environment.
-The software component includes operating systems, web servers, and antivirus and antimalware software that protect you from cybersecurity attacks.
+IT infrastructure is the organization of all the components of your computing system – the hardware, software, Wi-Fi and internet connectivity, firewalls, servers, personal devices, data centers, and cloud computing environment.
+The software component includes operating systems, web servers, and antivirus and antimalware software protecting you from cybersecurity attacks.

-Authentication includes any tools that provide assurance over a user’s identity.
+Authentication includes any tools that assure a user’s identity.
 Two-factor authentication (2FA) or multi-factor authentication (MFA) are tools that strengthen password protections; these tools can include bioinformation, keys, or confirmation of identity through an app on a separate device.
-2FA and MFA offer an extra layer of protection that ensures that a user is who they say they are.
+2FA and MFA offer an extra layer of protection ensuring a user is who they say they are.

-Security professionals know that human error is the cause of most information security incidents; training employees in how to identify and report phishing attacks or ensuring that they know how to create and implement a strong password.
-User training is an important dimension of security — luckily, security educators are developing engaging and interesting training programs to help users get more invested and to see security tools as fundamental to their work.
+Security professionals know human error is the cause of most information security incidents; therefore, training employees on how to identify and report phishing attacks or ensuring they know how to create and implement a strong password is key.
+User training is an important dimension of security.
+Luckily, security educators are developing engaging and interesting training programs to help users get more invested and see security tools as fundamental to their work.

 What Is Compliance?

-The Sarbanes-Oxley Act is a federal act that was passed by Congress in 2002 in response to rampant corporate fraud at the time, including the Enron scandal.
-SOX compliance is overseen by the Security and Exchange Commission (SEC), and includes a variety of rules and regulations for financial reporting, record keeping, and accountability.
-The cybersecurity dimension of SOX includes regulatory standards for record keeping, the implementation of strong internal controls to prevent fraud, and IT infrastructure regarding financial data.
+The Sarbanes-Oxley Act is a federal act passed by Congress in 2002 in response to rampant corporate fraud at the time, including the Enron scandal.
+SOX compliance is overseen by the Security and Exchange Commission (SEC) and includes a variety of rules and regulations for financial reporting, record keeping, and accountability.
+The cybersecurity dimension of SOX includes regulatory standards for record-keeping, the implementation of strong internal controls to prevent fraud, and IT infrastructure regarding financial data.

-The International Organization for Standardization (ISO) is a Geneva-based NGO which has published some of the most well-known standards in the world.
-These standards are both known to consolidate industry best-practices into clear, consistent, easy-to-understand frameworks.
+The International Organization for Standardization (ISO) is a Geneva-based NGO that has published some of the most well-known standards in the world.
+These standards are known to consolidate industry best practices into clear, consistent, easy-to-understand frameworks.
 ISO has released about 22,000 standards, including ISO 27001, their standard for developing information security management systems (ISMS).
-ISO 27001 outlines very specific set of strategies and checklists for creating strong security measures across an organization
+ISO 27001 outlines a specific set of strategies and checklists for creating strong security measures across an organization.

 PCI DSS Compliance